Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Introduction

 Bacteriophages (aka phages) are viruses that infect bacteria \cite{mcgrath2007bacteriophage}.
 Phages are the most abundant biological entities on Earth.
 It is estimated that there are more than $10^{31}$ bacteriophages on the planet, outnumbering every other organism on Earth combined \cite{suttle2005viruses, lafee2017novel}.
 In most microbial communities, phages play a crucial role by shaping and maintaining microbial ecology \cite{koskella2013understanding, thingstad2000elements}, facilitating co-evolutionary relationships \cite{cobian2016viruses, hoyles2014characterization, silveira2016piggyback}, and promoting microbial evolution through horizontal gene transfer \cite{brown2015transfer, chiang2019genetic}.

 Phages are diverse in size, morphology, and genomic organization \cite{chow2015biogeography,ackermann2006classification}.
 They have a variety of structural morphologies, among which tailed double-stranded DNA (dsDNA) phages \cite{kauffman2018major, brum2013global} are the most abundant.
 Besides dsDNA phages, there are also phages with single-stranded DNA (ssDNA) \cite{lim2015early}, single-stranded RNA (ssRNA) \cite{loeb1961bacteriophage} or double-stranded RNA (dsRNA) \cite{mertens2004dsrna}.
 Phages also have a wide range of genome sizes.
-The shortest phage genome is from \textit{Leuconostoc phage} L5, with only 2,435 bp.
-Recently, an increasing number of megaphages (\textgreater 200kb) have been sequenced, demonstrating unique genomic features \cite{yuan2017jumbo}.
+Recently, an increasing number of megaphages (\textgreater 200kbp) have been sequenced, demonstrating unique genomic features \cite{yuan2017jumbo}.
 Because of the high diversity of genomes, phages infecting different hosts typically have a low similarity.
 However, phages that infect the same host may also have considerable differences in their genomes \cite{hatfull2008bacteriophage,krupovic2011genomics}.

-Phages can live in different microbial ecosystems along with the colonization of their bacterial host.
+It is now demonstrated that phages can be found in a wide variety of environments, including aquatic ecosystems \cite{paul2002marine, guttman2005basic}, human gut \cite{sutton2019gut, manrique2017human}, and soil \cite{williamson2017viruses, chow2015biogeography}.
 The first viral metagenome of uncultured marine viral communities was published in 2002 \cite{breitbart2002genomic}.
-It is now demonstrated that phages can be found in a wide variety of environments, including aquatic ecosystems \cite{paul2002marine, guttman2005basic}, human gut \cite{sutton2019gut, manrique2017human}, and soil \cite{williamson2017viruses, chow2015biogeography}.
 Phages can shape the composition and function of underlying ecosystems through two different lifestyles: temperate and virulent.
 Temperate phages will integrate their genomes into bacterial chromosomes and replicate with their host.
 They will maintain this state, which is also called prophages, until being induced by the environment's condition, such as appropriate temperature and pH value.
 Then, temperate phages will enter the lytic cycle to kill the host \cite{campbell2003future,howard2017lysogeny}.
 In contrast, virulent phages do not integrate their genomes into the hosts.
 They stay in the lytic cycle and kill the hosts after replicating themselves \cite{hobbs2016diversity}.